In 2015, The ARC’s National Center on Criminal Justice & Disability Report said that 35% of individuals with Autism have been the victim of a crime.

 The increase in the population with Autism Spectrum Disorder, statistics as shocking as that from ARC, and the growing awareness of this population’s unique needs and challenges has created the impetus for justice professionals to hone their knowledge about this population and how they can react swiftly, safely and appropriately to a person living on the spectrum.

-View this special webinar with host Trish Ieraci to learn how first responders can recognize the signs that a person may be on the Autism spectrum, what the communicative, social and sensory needs are, how people with Autism may respond differently to anxiety and stressful situations, and how justice professionals can engage people with Autism (and their caregivers) while they are involved in the justice system.
+Join webinar host Trish Ieraci to learn how first responders can recognize the signs that a person may be on the Autism spectrum, what the communicative, social and sensory needs are, how people with Autism may respond differently to anxiety and stressful situations, and how justice professionals can engage people with Autism (and their caregivers) while they are involved in the justice system.

 (This interview has been edited for length and clarity.)